cpp-primer-programa

 Our First Program in C++

-Now that we have our working environment set up, whether it’s Visual Studio, Visual Studio Code + GCC (or another you may have chosen), it’s time to see our first program.
+Now that we have our working environment set up, whether it’s Visual Studio, Visual Studio Code and GCC (or another you have chosen), it’s time to see our first program.

 This first program will be a console application that simply displays “Hello World” on the screen.
 It’s simple, but it serves to check that everything is correct and as a starting point.

-The “Hello, World!” program is a classic in programming, used in many languages as the first application.
+The “Hello, World!” program is a programming classic, used in many languages as a first application.

-So, assuming you already have your favorite IDE installed and properly configured, let’s take a look at our first code 👇.
+So, assuming you already have your favorite IDE installed and configured correctly, let’s see our first code 👇.

-We start by creating a new folder for our project, for example HelloWorld, and inside it a text file named main.cpp.
+We start by creating a new folder for our project, for example HelloWorld, and inside it a text file called main.cpp.

 You could choose any other name